TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 24/2 Chronicles 24.16.md

 ---

-And they buried him in the city of David among the kings, because he had done good in Israel, and toward God and his house.
+They buried him in the city of David among the kings, because he had done good in Israel, and toward God and his house.